prabhuignoto/nexhealth_quickstart/README.md

 Once you have access, you can populate the `.env` file under the `server` folder with the appropriate values.

+> Both the front end and the back end apps comes with a sample `.env` file.
+Please make sure to update the values with your own.

 Following are the Mandatory values you would need to start the Node server successfully:

 | Properties  | description                                                                                |